 - Do not work with others on exams.
 It would be difficult to do so with the time limit and the different versions of the exams.
 Doing so will likely mean that you all run out of time before completing the exam. - Do not Google the answers.
 I write all of my own questions, so this will be hard to do successfully.
-Plus, with a time limit, trying to sift through Google results will waste precious exam time. - O not share exam information with fellow students.
+Plus, with a time limit, trying to sift through Google results will waste precious exam time. - O Do not use Al in an attempt to get an answer.
+The point of you answering the questions is to demonstrate learning of the material.
+It is not to test the capabilities of modern Al, which aren't great on very specific material like astronomy. - O not share exam information with fellow students.
 If you take the exam earlier than your friends, don't just tell them what was on the exam and the answers to questions.
 With $\geq 10^{23}$ exam versions, you are probably just giving them bad information anyways and making it harder for them since they will feel like they don't have to study.
-You will have to study. - Exams will be 35 questions long and you get 1 hour (60 minutes) to complete it. - You will be permitted to miss a to be determined (TBD) set number of questions before it starts to affect your grade. - There are no dropped Exams - If you have testing accommodations, please email me to let me know.
-I will give all allowances afforded to you on the time limit.
+You will have to study. - Exams will be 50 questions long and you get 1.5 hours (90 minutes) to complete it.

-• If you will miss an attempt for a valid reason, please let me know via email prior to the exam.
+- There are no dropped Exams - If you have testing accommodations, please email me to let me know.
+I will give all allowances afforded to you on the time limit. - If you will miss an attempt for a valid reason, please let me know via email prior to the exam.
 A full day of advanced notification will go a long way in my consideration for a make-up exam.